PathwayCommons/guide/_workflows/pathway_enrichment/get_data.md

   The TCGA HGS-OvCa subtypes are declared in <a href="{{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.data.subtype }}" download>`Verhaak_JCI_2013_tableS1.txt`</a>.
 </div>

-Verhaak *et al.* (Verhaak 2013) used the TCGA HGS-OvCa data to generate a prognostic gene expression signature.
+Verhaak *et al.* used the TCGA HGS-OvCa data to generate a prognostic gene expression signature.
 In doing so they made available a [Supplementary Excel file 1](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3533304/bin/JCI65833sd1.xls) which contains Supplemental Table 1 that assigns each case a subtype (Table 1).

 The supplemental table includes dataset samples from other studies.
 We have filtered Supplemental Table 1 for the TCGA discovery cohort and provide it in <a href="{{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.data.subtype }}" download>`Verhaak_JCI_2013_tableS1.txt`</a>.
 For the purposes of this guide, we will assume you have downloaded this file to the location `/Documents/data/TCGA/`.
 The general layout of the TCGA-OV category information can be seen in Table 3 for 489 cases.